alancphilpott/100-days-of-code/log.md

 -   Try, Catch and Finally.
 -   Differences between alert, confirm, and prompty dialogs.
 -   How to retrieve screen size, important for responsive design.

+### Day 54: June 9, 2020

+Resource: developedbyed Creative JavaScript [Course](https://developedbyed.com/p/the-creative-javascript-course)

+**Todays Progress**: Started working on Chapter 4 of Ed's Creative JavaScript course.
+This chapter focuses on working with Arrays, of which I am very familiar with already, but getting a unique perspective based on his teaching methods is still a valuable case.

+**Thoughts**

+I made it through 7/10 topics with Chapter 4: Arrays.
+The areas covered were:

+-   Primitives and Reference Data Types - great refresher on something easily overlooked by programmers.
+-   Higher Order Functions and Callbacks - very valuable information, especially since JS is highly event-driven.
+-   Array.map()
+-   Array.find()
+-   Array.filter()
+-   Array.some() and Array.every() - was my first time using these methods, will definitely use in future.
+-   Ternary Operator - the only conditional operator to have 3 operands and something no developer can do without.

+I am committing this work to GitHub but to a private repository.